Chirag-v09/Deep-Learning/README.md

 # Deep-Learning

-Here are my some Deep Learning Projects and importtant concepts.
+Here are my some of the Deep Learning Projects and important concepts.